 These attacks often succeed because they play on the victim's fear of losing sensitive and business-critical data, which can significantly impact the business continuity and reputation.
 Consequently, many victims usually pay the ransom demanded.

-There are many reasons why organisations should get protection against ransomware.
+There are many reasons why organisations should implement ransomware detection.

 Anybody can be a victim

 One key reason is that companies of any size or type could be targets and victims of cyber attacks.
 Ransomware is also an industry-agnostic type of cyberattack, affecting companies in healthcare, financial services, industrial manufacturing, IT, energy, utilities, and even education.

 Another worrying aspect is that ransomware can infect any type of device – desktops, laptops, mobile devices, enterprise network routers, and even IoT devices.
 Modern IT environments tend to include all these devices, leaving firms at the mercy of clever and opportunistic cyber attackers.